Hillbilly Outfield: Kentucky Derby party: Artwork

-The artwork for the event is of a unique taste, and has a great deal of influence on the magic and uniqueness of this Kentucky Derby party and its theme.
-There is a plethora of distinctive characters that appear every year in the artwork, with additional characters be incorporated annually.
-From year to year, they all seem to develop even more interesting and charming traits than before.
-The most important facet of the artwork is that every year it is based thematically on some related Derby event, such as this year's "Chow Wagon" and last year's "Air Show" theme.
+The artwork for the event is of a unique taste, and has a great deal of influence on the uniqueness of this Kentucky Derby party and its theme.
+There are multiple distinctive characters that appear every year in the artwork, with additional characters being incorporated annually.
+From year to year, they develop different traits.
+Every year, it is based thematically on some related Derby event.